-For this Pilot we have restricted our scope to target innovation where impact can be realised by applicant SMEs within 6 months from the date of the award of grant funding.
+For this Fund we are continuing to restrict our scope to target innovation where impact can be realised by applicant SMEs within 6 months from the date of the award of grant funding.

 We are open to projects from any sector, speciality or technology (except those specifically excluded in the eligibility criteria).
-We do not hold any preconceived ideas as to what proposed innovations look like, but we are clear that all proposals must look to:
+We do not hold any pre-conceived ideas as to what proposed innovations look like, but we are clear that all proposals must look to:

-- develop a new product, process or service which help the applicant organisation adapt and grow despite a challenging economic landscape; - deliver clear transformational benefits for the applicant SMEs and LCR economy; - align to at least one of the City Region's six strategic priority areas (as outlined in the draft Local Industrial Strategy): - o Open Health Innovation - o Sustainable Industrial Future - o Global Cultural Capital
+- develop a new product, process or service which help the applicant organisation adapt and grow despite a challenging economic landscape

+- deliver clear transformational benefits for the applicant SMEs and LCR economy

+- align to at least one of the City Region's six strategic priority areas (as outlined in the draft Local Industrial Strategy):

+- Open Health Innovation

+- Sustainable Industrial Future

+- Global Cultural Capital

-- o Zero Carbon Economy
+- Zero Carbon Economy

-- o Tech for Good
+- · Tech for Good

-- o Digitalisation
+- Digitalisation

-(further info on the City Region's six strategic priority areas are outlined in the scope section within the appendix of this guidance document)
+(Further info on the City Region's six strategic priority area are outlined in the scope section within the appendix of this guidance document)

-How will the Pilot be delivered?
+How will the HGIF be delivered?

-In line with the first round, the Pilot will continue to be delivered in partnership between the Liverpool City Region Combined Authority and Growth Platform.
-We have already received a great deal of industry stakeholder support in the design of this Pilot and will continue to ensure that industry plays a key part in the Pilot's delivery and future evolution.
+In line with the first two rounds of FIF, the fund will continue to be delivered in partnership between the Liverpool City Region Combined Authority and Growth Platform.
+We have already received a great deal of industry stakeholder support in the design of this Fund and will continue to ensure that industry plays a key part in the Fund's delivery and future evolution.

-Why has the Future Innovation Fund Pilot been created?
+Why has the High Growth Innovation Fund been created?

-Our long-term vision is to develop a globally competitive, environmentally responsible and socially inclusive City Region, building on transformational opportunities that exist here.
+Our long-term vision is still to develop a globally competitive, environmentally responsible and socially inclusive City Region, building on transformational opportunities that exist here.
 The COVID-19 pandemic has brought unprecedented changes to our economy, which has increased the need to deliver on this vision at pace.

-This Pilot will not look to duplicate the great innovation funding support work already carried out by partner organisations such as UKRI (including Innovate UK) and the European Commission.
-Instead, we have designed the Pilot in a way which is tailored to the local needs, capabilities and strengths of the City Region's business/innovation ecosystem.
+The pilot did not look to duplicate the great innovation funding support work already carried out by partner organisations such as UKRI (including Innovate UK) and the European Commission.
+Instead, we designed the pilot in a way which was tailored to the local needs, capabilities and strengths of the City Region's business / innovation ecosystem.

-We realise that the Pilot focusses heavily on commercial based innovation, and that commercial gain isn't the only driver or outcome that should be targeted in the context of innovation.
+We realise that the pilot focussed heavily on commercial based innovation, and that commercial gain isn't the only driver or outcome that should be targeted in the context of innovation.
 Rest assured that the Combined Authority and Growth Platform recognise the significant contribution of the entire innovation ecosystem and are working together with stakeholders and national government to strengthen regional access to innovation funding.
 The Combined Authority is also looking to further support the City Region's social economy through the mobilisation of Kindred, the region's forthcoming social investment vehicle.